SxmCodes/cybersec/ctf/pico/task2.md

 1. ROT 13
 ```
-It replaces a letter with the 13th letter after it in the alphabet.
+It replaces a letter with the 13th letter after it in the alphabet 😄
 ```

 **Just gone to cyber chef and this is the flag.**